teaminkling/gam-memes/README.md

 - rate limiting and other neat security features.
 - use of cache backend.
 - run collectstatic
+- associate the player with the user's current session (this is how requests are made)
+  - anonymous session: when a user is created it is permanently attached to the session which does not clear for a browser until the timeout or it is manually cleared.
+      - this should work for ios too.

 ## constants

 modify your constants in frontend/constants

+## requests

+as few requests as possible: that's the motto. the game creation POST should create the VIP user for the game, create the game with the settings, and return a player list with the VIP user present. the GET request should return the names and the details for each player, not their IDs.

+in general, no IDs should be found in any serializer call: always the pure data.

+GET requests to the game endpoint should therefore provide the requested fields so it doesn't show the meme templates every time. this will help with bandwidth a bit.